pwyf/ati/2018/agencies/un-ocha.md

 UN OCHA remains in the poor category.

-UN OCHA improved the timeliness of their data by publishing monthly data but publishes only 29% of the indicators to IATI.
+UN OCHA improved their publication frequency from less than quarterly in 2016 to monthly.They publish only 29% of the indicators to the IATI registry.

-All organisational and planning indicators are made available by OCHA but not in a comparable format.
+All organisational and planning indicators are made available by UN OCHA but not in a comparable format.

 UN OCHA does not score on the two commitment indicators, accessibility and quality of freedom of information legislation, as neither a data portal with current data nor a transparency policy is published.